-Researching and writing about history, writers and traditions is fascinating.
+Researching and writing about British history, writers and traditions are fascinating to me.

 Raised in Wessex and Mercia

 The monarchy of all of England began in 927A.D. with the Anglo-Saxon ruler Aethelstan, the grandson of Alfred the Great (c.848-899) from the House of Wessex, founded in 519.
 (Alfred is best remembered as the king who burned the cakes.)
 Aethelstan was born circa 894 and his name meant 'noble stone' in old Norse.
 His parents were Edward the Elder, King of the Anglo-Saxons (c.874-924), and his first wife Ecgwynna.

 After his mother died and Edward the Elder remarried Aethelstan was sent to live with his aunt Aethelfraed, the Lady of the Mercians (d.918,), and her husband Aethelred, Lord of the Mercians (d.911) from whom he learned a great deal about being a diplomatic ruler who could show skill in battle when it arose.
 Aethelstan had loyalty from the inhabitants of Mercia, which was something that his Wessex ancestors had not enjoyed.

 Aethelstan’s appearance and attitudes have not been extensively written about for historians to pore over so assumptions have been made about him through his deeds but we do know that he was fairly tall, slim, and blond-haired.
 He was pious, forceful, and loyal but unsympathetic to rebels who he cut down with a terrifying resoluteness.
 He had the love, tempered with fear, of the English people.